DanMat/js-data-structures/README.md

 # js-data-structures
-Implementation of the popular data structures in JS
+Implementation of popular data structures in JS

+# Reference
+Learning JavaScript Data Structures and Algorithms: Write Complex and Powerful JavaScript Code Using the Latest ECMAScript, 3rd Edition
+Book by Loiane Groner